 Each month we collect at least 40 tap water samples along with a raw and treated water sample at each active well.
 Bacterial testing requirements for public drinking water are very strict.
 Drinking water samples must have a count of zero Coliform Bacteria colonies.
-Coliform Bacteria is a very common and a non-harmful indicator.
-In 2010, Total Coliform Bacteria was present in 15 of the 570 system samples that we collected.
+Coliform Bacteria is a very common; it is a non-harmful indicator bacteria.
+In 2011, Total Coliform Bacteria was present in 8 of 567 system samples that we collected.

-In December, we exceeded the allowable 5% of our samples showing a presence of Total Coliform Bacteria (TCB).
-We had 10 of 65 samples show a presence of TCB.
-That is a violation of the state drinking water regulations (310 CMR 22.05 (8)(a): Monthly Maximum Contaminant Level Violation).
+In July, we exceeded the allowable 5% of our samples showing a presence of Total Coliform Bacteria (TCB).
+We had 3 of 53 samples show a presence of TCB.
+That is a violation of the state drinking water regulations.
+See the block titled "REGULATORY VIOLATIONS 2011" on Page 6 for the details about the violation and return to compliance.
 We addressed these issues and returned to compliance in the subsequent months.
-See the block titled "REGULATORY VIOLATIONS 2010" on Page 6 for the details about the violation and return to compliance.

-We did not detected the potentially harmful E. Coli or Fecal Bacteria in any samples in 2010.
-Confirmation sampling indicated that there was no acute health risk.
+We did not detect the potentially harmful E. Coli or Fecal Bacteria in any customer tap samples in 2011.
+Confirmation sampling indicated that there was no acute health risk at any time.
 All Total Coliform Bacteria samples that show a presence are automatically tested for these potentially harmful bacteria.